winnawat/bugfixtime/README.md

 - Decision Tree root mean squared error: 186.65
 - Random Forest root mean squared error: 186.57

 Based on the errors alone, Random Forest appears to be the best choice, with the smallest error among the models attempted.
+Still, it is worth noting that the predictions are wildly inaccurate and are only slightly better than randomly guessing.
+As such, the main takeaway would actually be that the information available at the time when a bug is filed is not sufficient to produce a reliable prediction of how many days it would take to fix that bug.

 ## Plot of predicted DaysToFix vs actual DaysToFix - Random Forest
 Comparing the predicted values against the actual values.
 This gives a quick overview of the quality of predictions.
+We can see that there is a weak correlation between the actual values and their corresponding predicted values.
+Still, no clear and strong pattern can be derived from this model's prediction.
+Also, the model is noticeably worse at predicting bugs that take very long to fix.
+Hence, it is very likely that the information available at the time the bugs are filed is not sufficient to reliably predict how many days it would take to fix the bugs.
+At best, the model is able to make use of that information to give a very rough estimate of the number of days needed to fix the bugs.
 ![yyplot](random-forest-predicted-actual.png)

 ## Utility Function